fastmachinelearning/hls4ml/docs/advanced/accelerator.rst

     hls4ml.build(bitfile=True)

-After the this is complete, we will need to package up the bitfile, hardware handoff, and Python driver to copy to the PS of the board.
+After this command completes, we will need to package up the bitfile, hardware handoff, and Python driver to copy to the PS of the board.

 .. code-block:: bash